rjust/defects4j/README_COVERAGE.md

 3. Add Defects4J's executables to your PATH:
     - `export PATH=$PATH:"path2defects4j"/framework/bin`

-4. Set the temp directory environment variable:
-    - `export TMP_DIR="path2yourtmpdir"`

-5. Verify you have the perl package for DBI access to CSV files:
+4. Verify you have the perl package for DBI access to CSV files:
     - `perldoc DBD/CSV.pm`
     If this produces the man page for DBM::CSV you are ok, if not you must install the package: